mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** Roshi?
 We talk about and we chant that the natural condition of mind is to be free from clinging.
 Sometimes I wonder, I’m not clear about, if it’s our natural condition to have this freedom from clinging, why is it so difficult for a human being to see it or to attain it?
 It seems like it requires so much continual regulation and it’s almost impossible to attain it.
 Why is this called the natural condition in life?

 **Katagiri:** Well, in a sense it’s not difficult; in a sense it’s a very simple practice.
 You think it is difficult because your consciousness is limited by your education and your environment, and you try to see your experience.
 At that time it’s really difficult to know or to experience [the] natural [condition], or the basis of ego consciousness, et cetera.
-But usually, I told you, total personality: through this person, through this *you*, we can see the total personality.
+But usually, I told you, *total personality*: through this person, through this *you*, we can see the total personality.

 In a sense, according to the common sense – you know, consciousness, our sense, our mind – I can “smell” you.
 Or, I can smell myself.
 That is a “stink,” in a bad sense; but in a good sense, it’s pretty good.
 So the total personality shows you the judgement, good or bad.
 But that good or bad is something you understand through consciousness.